 Finally, many dogs do very well with the Anxiety Wrap, a sort of “maintained pressure” vest that helps calm dogs down.
 It is available through SitStay.
 Also available, with a similar idea: ThunderShirts.

 Remember that cooked bones are dangerous and can splinter!
-If you let your dog enjoy part of a summer barbeque, make sure he or she gets boneless meat or raw bones only!
+If you let your dog enjoy part of a summer barbecue, make sure he or she gets boneless meat or raw bones only!

 IF MAGGIE CAN,

 Every year the Rainier Agility Team in Washington state holds a fabulous 3-day agility trial over the Fourth of July weekend.
 Almost everyone camps on the